 The Specialist (Co-operative) Program in Management and International Business (MIB) is a Work Integrated Learning (WIL) program that combines academic studies with paid work terms in public and private enterprises.
 Depending on their needs and abilities, students work in areas such as accounting, public administration, communications, economic development, finance, human resources/personnel, information systems, marketing, policy, strategic planning and entrepreneurship.

-The Program operates on a trimester schedule, featuring three terms (Fall, Winter and Summer) in each Calendar year.
-Students work or study in all three terms for four years, or until graduation requirements are met.
-The Program requires eight four-month terms of study and three four-month work terms.
+The Program operates on a trimester schedule, featuring three semesters (Fall, Winter and Summer) in each Calendar year.
+Students work or study in all three semesters for four years, or until graduation requirements are met.
+The Program requires eight four-month semesters of study and three four-month work terms.
 At least one of the work terms and one of the study terms must be outside of Canada.
 Students normally begin with three to five study terms (Fall, Winter and Summer), then alternate study and work terms.
 Students always conclude their degree with a study term.

 Enrolment in this Program is limited.

 Most students will be accepted into the program directly from secondary school.
-Transfer students, and current UTSC students may also apply for admission, but generally only those students who are in the early stages of their academic careers will be considered.
+Transfer students and current UTSC students may also apply for admission, but generally, only those students who are in the early stages of their academic careers will be considered.
 Admission is based on the applicant's academic performance as well as a supplementary application, and an interview process.
 Interviews are held in February, March and April for students who pass the initial screening.
 Successful students will demonstrate strength in academics, extra-curricular and volunteer activities, as well as an interest in, and focus on, developing global competencies.
-For further information please see section 6B.5 (Co-operative Programs) in this Calendar and the MIB section of the Management website: http://www.utsc.utoronto.ca/~mgmt/ManagementInternationalBusinessProgram...
+For further information please see section 6B.5 (Co-operative Programs) in this Calendar and the MIB section of the Department of Management website.

 Course Guidelines for Students Admitted to B.B.A.
 Co-op Programs Directly from High School